aniketshukla/muse/README.md

 #### Routes
 Restify routes to handle requests and send a valid response
-1. /signin -> signs a user in and returns a valid token Example response
+1. /signin -> signs a user in and returns a valid token
+   1. Example response
      1. {err:error describing why it is occurring}
      2. {token:a valid jswt token}
 2. /patch/json -> patches JSON
-   Example response
+   1. Example response
      1. {err:error describing error}
      2. {patched json}
 3. /convert/image -> compresses image
-   Example response
+   1. Example response
      1. {err:error describing a valid error}
      2. Redirects to compressed image

 ### index.js
-Restify script to start the application
+Restify script to start the application.
-The code is fairly documented
+The code is fairly documented.
-To change port just replace port with your any valid port number To read further about customizing the application - http://restify.com/
+To change port just replace port with your any valid port number.
+To read further about customizing the application - http://restify.com/.
 ## Authors

 ***Aniket Shukla** - *Initial work* - [aniketshukla](https://github.com/aniketshukla)